 There is something for everyone at Southeastern.
 Explore our undergraduate, graduate and doctoral programs, typical career paths and related fields – then decide which one is right for you.

 Our goal at Southeastern Louisiana University is to provide the resources to help students finance their college education.
 With federal, state, and institutional assistance, students have the opportunity to accomplish their educational goals.
-While students may complete the Free Application for Federal Student Aid (FAFSA) before being admitted to the university, they will not be awarded financial aid until the request for admission has been granted.
+Funding received through student aid programs is intended to help students cover educationally-related expenses including tuition and fees, books and supplies, housing, meals, transportation, and miscellaneous personal expenses.

 Students interested in receiving financial assistance through federal programs must complete the Free Application for Federal Student Aid (FAFSA).
 The FAFSA may be completed on the web at www.fafsa.gov, or by requesting a paper form by calling 1-800-433-3243.
 Students should complete the FAFSA as soon as possible after October 1 to apply for financial aid.
-Students are strongly encouraged to meet the following priority deadlines:
+The financial aid year at Southeastern Louisiana University begins with the Fall semester and ends with the Summer semester each year.
+Students are strongly encouraged to submit their FAFSA Application each year by the the following priority deadlines: